-The process of designing a portfolio typically involves several steps which can be summarized as follows:
+The client engagement process will differ based on individual needs and circumstances but the process of designing a portfolio typically involves several steps which can be summarized as follows:

-- 1. Gather critical portfolio information including: - Existing investment assets, - Relevant tax and estate planning information for the portfolio, - Anticipated cash flow needs, and - The characteristics of any operating businesses, concentrated stock positions and/or other directly-held investments that would influence the allocation of investable assets. - 2.
-Develop several recommended portfolios employing a proprietary portfolio optimization model fed by Greycourt's forward-looking long-term return, risk and correlation assumptions and adjusted for the expected impacts of taxes and fees. - 3.
-Adjust optimized model output to reflect qualitative judgement regarding asset classes and prudent diversification. - 4.
-Examine the implications of various target portfolios by employing a Monte Carlo simulation that incorporates tax, fee, spending and inflation assumptions.
+- 1. Gather critical information including: - An understanding the client's goals, objectives, risk tolerances, and philosophical preferences - Assessment of existing investment assets, - Relevant tax and estate planning information for the portfolio, - Anticipated cash flow needs, and - The characteristics of any operating businesses, concentrated stock positions and/or other directly held investments that would influence the allocation of investable assets. - 2.
+Develop several recommended portfolios employing a proprietary portfolio optimization model fed by Greycourt's forward-looking long-term return, risk and correlation assumptions and adjusted for the expected impacts of taxes and fees.

-- 5. After selecting a desired target allocation, create an investment policy statement that documents the portfolio objectives and both the quantitative and qualitative rationale underpinning the selection. - 6.
+- 3. Adjust optimized model output to reflect qualitative judgement regarding asset classes and prudent diversification. - 4.
+Examine the implications of various target portfolios by employing a Monte Carlo simulation that incorporates tax, fee, spending and inflation assumptions. - 5.
+After selecting a desired target allocation, memorialize a strategic portfolio design that documents long-term asset allocation targets, ranges, and expected risk and return measures.
+Some clients may ask us to formally document the strategic portfolio design via an investment policy statement. - 6.
 Prepare a granular asset transition plan that reflects the embedded tax costs of selling existing positions as well as Greycourt's prevailing tactical views on asset classes and strategies. - 7.
 Review recommended managers and proposed sizing.